(part III - Vieux Lyon)

 One of my souvenirs I got from Lyon was a T-shirt with a Lion, the symbol of the city of Lyon, and the inscription “Lyon, capitale des gônes”.

 Guignol is the main character in a French puppet show which has come to bear his name.
-It created by the French puppeteer Laurent Mourguet and represents the workers in the silk industry of Lyon (les canuts).
+It was created by the French puppeteer Laurent Mourguet and represents the workers in the silk industry of Lyon (les canuts).
 Although often thought of as children's entertainment, Guignol's sharp wit and linguistic verve have always been appreciated by adults as well, as shown by the motto of a prominent Lyon troupe: "Guignol amuses children… and witty adults".

-Laurent Mourguet, was born into a family of modest silk weavers in 1769.
+Laurent Mourguet was born into a family of modest silk weavers in 1769.
 The certificate of his marriage to Jeanne Esterle in 1788 shows he was unable to read.
 When hard times fell on the silk trade during the French Revolution, he became a peddler, and in 1797 started to practice dentistry, which in those days was simply the pulling of teeth.
 The service was free; the money was made from the medicines sold afterward to ease the pain.
 To attract patients, he started setting up a puppet show in front of his dentist's chair.
 In the end, his strategy worked very well to his advantage.

-His first shows featured Polichinelle, a character borrowed from the Italian “commedia dell' arte” who in England would become Punch.
+His first shows featured Polichinelle, a character borrowed from the Italian “Commedia dell' arte” who in England would become Punch.
 By 1804 the success was such that he gave up dentistry altogether and became a professional puppeteer, creating his own scenarios drawing on the concerns of his working-class audience and improvising references to the news of the day.

 He developed characters closer to the daily lives of his Lyon audience, first Gnafron, a wine-loving cobbler, and in 1808 Guignol.
-Other characters, including Guignol's wife Madelon and the gendarme Flageolet soon followed, but these are never much more than foils for the two heroes.
+Other characters, including Guignol's wife Madelon and the gendarme Flageolet, soon followed, but these are never much more than foils for the two heroes.